isidorogu/RCT/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-*Changed impact_eval.R to ensure compatibility with upcoming broom 0.70
+*Added a new function N_min and
+*Restated compatibility with lfe package (now on CRAN again).